chikara-chan/babel-plugin-react-scope-binding/README.md

 Oh shit!
 It's so troublesome.
 So, this plugin is born to resolve these thorny problems.
-With this plugin, you can easily code without caring about content.
+With this plugin, you can easily code without caring about context.

 Instead,